Blog: Life-long Learning - At and Outside of Work

 - The extrinsic, tangible value that the continuous learning environment yields to both employee(s) and employer in perpetually meeting immediate and long-term goals.

-As a result, you and your co-workers are less stressed about finding the time to keep up with the latest thing to use at work--e.g. framework, library, product--as your workplace culture has continuous learning intentionally baked into it so you can properly keep up with the changes that are of, both, interest to you and beneficial to what you are working on.
+As a result, you and your co-workers are less likely to be stressed out about finding the time outside of work to keep up with the latest thing to use at work--e.g. framework, library, product--if your workplace culture has continuous learning intentionally baked into it.
+This also allows you to, both, keep up with the changes that are of 1) interest to you, and, 2) beneficial to what you are working on.

-While an individual alone can try and achieve life-long learning on their own, and a many do, there is an inherent and equal responsibility on the part of an employer to foster and create the environment for life-long learning in the workplace.
+While an individual alone can pursue and achieve life-long learning on their own, and many do, there is an inherent and equal responsibility on the part of an employer to foster and create the environment for life-long learning in the workplace.